 Pre-Tax Contributions and Nonelective Contributions and the earnings thereon grow tax-deferred until they are withdrawn from the Plan.
 Roth Contributions are contributed on a post-tax basis, but the earnings thereon grow tax-deferred, and are not taxed when withdrawn from the Plan if certain holding periods are satisfied.

-Your Pre-Tax Contributions, Roth Contributions, Nonelective Contributions, any Rollover Contribution you make to the Plan, and the earnings on these contributions, determine your retirement benefits under the Plan.
+Your Pre-Tax Contributions and Roth Contributions (together "Elective Contributions"), Nonelective Contributions, any Rollover Contribution you make to the Plan, and the earnings on these contributions, determine your retirement benefits under the Plan.

 CAUTION